dstucrypt/agent/README.md

 List of certificate authorities is only used as a list of preloaded certificates, mainly for TSP verification.
 Get one from `https://id.gov.ua/verify-widget/v20200922/Data/CACertificates.p7b` (or older version).

 Note: for some unknown reason, id.gov.ua rejectes download requests made with Wget user agent.
 Setting empty user agent works just fine: `wget -O - 'https://id.gov.ua/verify-widget/v20200922/Data/CACertificates.p7b' --header='User-Agent: '`

+If CA list is supplied, all signed messages are verified against CA list and failures would result in unwrap error

+## OCSP

+When CA list is supplied it's also possible to verify signer certificate validity through OCSP.
+OCSP cmdline argument could be either unspecified `--ocsp`, `--ocsp strict` or `--ocsp lax`.
+In strict mode, all OCSP failures, even transient ones, would result in unwrap error.
+Argument specified without value defaults to `srict`.
+In lax mode network errors (including mailformed and tampered responses) would be reported but would not result in unwrap error.

 ## Agent mode